 Root canals are one of the most common dental procedures performed throughout the nation.
 Root canals involve removing the infected pulp and nerves of a tooth, followed by a cleaning and sealing of the infected tooth.
-Oak Ridge Dental Arts are experienced in root canal procedures and knowledgeable about the conditions under which it might be necessary to have one.
+At Oak Ridge Dental Arts, our skilled dentists are experienced in root canal procedures and knowledgeable about the conditions under which it might be necessary to have one.

 What is a Root Canal?